-Mixed-Use Residential-35-foot height limit: Similar to the existing zoning category R-18 that allows 18 dwelling units per acre, this zone would allow multi-family and single family attached housing styles such as row houses and townhomes.
-The height limit for this zone is 35 feet, which is the same as single-family R-6 zones, and equates to a 3-story building.
-MUR-35' also would allow commercial and other active uses along streets classified as "arterials."
-Refer to the City's street classification map as Figure 3-4 in Chapter 3.
-These types of buildings might include live/work lofts, professional offices, and three-story mixed use buildings (two levels of housing over one level of commercial).
-This also would allow conversion of existing homes to restaurants, yoga studios, optometrist offices, and other uses.
+This zone would allow multi-family and single family attached housing styles such as row houses and townhomes.
+The height limit for this zone is 35 feet, which is the same as single family R-6 zones, and equates to a three-story building.
+MUR-35' also would allow commercial (with a focus on neighborhood-serving retail) and other active uses along streets not identified as "local."
+The types of buildings in this zone might include live/work lofts, professional offices, and three-story mixed use buildings (two levels of housing over one level of commercial or other active use at the street level).
+This zone also would allow the conversion of existing homes to restaurants, yoga studios, optometrists offices, and other uses.